chekirou/Harry-Potter-candy-crush/README.md

 # Harry-Potter-candy-crush
-Harry potter themed candy crush in c.
+Harry potter themed candy crush in c for the sophomore year's algorithmics class at USTHB.